 Then click the Text tab, choose a font, click Add text, and position the box where you want your text to appear.
 Now type away!
 You can create a different text box for your “To” and “From” lines.

 3. Save your creation

-Save your valentine by clicking Add to Hub (or if you’re not a Premium subscriber, save it wherever you like).
+Save your valentine by clicking Add to Hub.
 Give it a title.
 Remember, you can make as many of these little gems as you want.

 4. Go to Collage and choose a layout

 Go back to the homepage and click Collage.
 PicMonkey’s sample images will fill the image tray automatically—click the Clear all button to get rid of them.
 Click the Layouts tab and choose Square Deal.
 We’re going to work with the 4 x 4 option.
 Now change the dimensions of your layout to fit the 8 x 10 inch paper you’ll be printing on.
 In the bottom toolbar, click the lock icon to snap it open.
 Change the collage’s dimensions to 2400 x 3000 pixels (see our pixel to inches conversions chart, if you have a different print size in mind).

 Click the little caret next to the Add images button and choose the place where you stored your images.
 Select the image or images you’ve created.

 You’ll notice that your images now look rectangular; it’ll change to squares when we add another row.
 To do that, just select your pic and drag it to the edge of an existing cell until you see a thin gray bar appear.
 Drop it in and voila, a new row is added and your images are square.
 Do that for all rows, unless of course you’d prefer rectangular cards.